silicon-efabless/tt06-silicon-tinytapeout-lm07/README.md

 ## Acknowledgement

-We extend our heartfelt gratitude to [Prinyasu Sahoo](https://github.com/Priyansu122) for his pivotal role in transforming this student project into a [Tiny Tapeout](https://tinytapeout.com/) masterpiece.
-Our sincere thanks also go to [Silicon University](https://www.silicon.ac.in) for their generous financial backing and the provision of crucial infrastructure support.
-Lastly, we express our profound appreciation to the dedicated students who, over the years, have tirelessly contributed to this project, propelling it to its current tapeout state
+Thanks to [Prinyasu Sahoo](https://github.com/Priyansu122) for the [Tiny Tapeout](https://tinytapeout.com/) conversion of this project, [Silicon University](https://www.silicon.ac.in) for financial and infrastructure support, and previous students for their efforts to bring this project to a tapeout state.

 # What is Tiny Tapeout?